 During the colonial period, the area was an important producer of grain, especially wheat, giving rise to the first wheat mill in the state.
 The city proper was founded in 1579 as Villas de Carrión by Pedro de Castillo, Cristóbal Ruiz de Cabrera and Alonso Díaz de Carrión.
 Originally it and the surrounding area was under the jurisdiction of Huejotzingo, but in 1632, it became a local independent seat of government.

 In 1706 the area became under the direct control of the Spanish Crown, with Philip V granting José Sarmiento de Valladares the title of Duque y Señor de Atlixco.

-In 1840 the Marquesa Calderon de la Barca visited the community and noted that it was filled with beautiful churches, monasteries and other buildings.
+In 1840 the Marquesa Calderon de la Barca visited the community and noted that it was filled with beautiful churches, monasteries, and other buildings.

 The town was given the official status of city by Nicolás Bravo in 1843.
-In 1847, the municipal government took over administration of the San Juan de Dios Hospital.
+In 1847, the municipal government took over the administration of the San Juan de Dios Hospital.
 In 1862, troops led by General Tomás O´Horan defeated French sympathizers under Leonardo Marquez, impeding the advance of French troops.
 This was an important precursor to the Battle of Puebla.

 Since then the area’s economy has changed to the production of flowers and ornamental plants along with some commerce and industry.
-There has also been efforts to make the area attractive for tourists, with various festivals and other events established since the latter 20th century.
+There have also been efforts to make the area attractive for tourists, with various festivals and other events established since the latter 20th century.

 In 2008, the municipality set a world record for the largest chile en nogada, measuring 2.6 meters by 90 cm.